uhollerbach/wile/README.md

   should be a tail call, but I've been unable to persuade either `gcc` or `clang` to make that happen.

-* There are no bignums.
-Recent versions of gcc and clang support 128-bit integers, and I have support for that in `wile`, but no true unlimited-size integers.
+* There are no built-in bignums yet.
+I have a modest bignum library, see `library/bigint.scm`, and it seems to work pretty well, but it is not yet integrated into the number tower.
+But calculating, say, the factorial of 1000 is very straightforward.

 * A few special forms are still missing: `delay`, `force`.